-For me, on top of my wishlist is storage.
+For me, storage is on top of my wishlist.
 I have far too many lotions and potions – most of which I don’t ever use.
 That’s why fitted furniture would be the perfect solution for my small bathroom to hide away all of my bits and bobs.
-From sleek and streamlined designs, to wall hung, there’s plenty of options to free up space.
+From sleek and streamlined designs to wall-hung solutions, there are plenty of options to free up space.
 You may also want to consider recessed mirror cabinets and niches for shelves.

 Create an illusion

 As well as choosing the right fixtures and fittings, you can add more room in many other ways.
 For example, you can use reflective mirror tiles to boost the sense of space.
 By allowing natural light to bounce around the room, this will trick the eye into thinking it’s bigger.
 Another tip would be to use large-format tiles.
 Choosing tiles with fewer grout lines is a great option for expanding the size of your bathroom – plus there’s far less cleaning involved!